FAIR Post-Appraisal Guide

 Common post-appraisal mistakes to avoid

-• Using the wrong valuation basis: don't submit a fair-market-value appraisal to an insurer expecting replacement value, or vice versa.
+• Using the wrong valuation basis: do not submit a fair-market-value report to an insurer expecting replacement value, or vice versa.

 • Skipping the review step: accepting a report with errors can cause insurance, tax, or legal problems downstream.

 • How long is an appraisal report valid?
 Validity depends on use case.
-Insurance carriers typically accept reports up to 3-5 years old.
-For IRS/tax purposes, appraisals should be within 60 days of the donation date.
-Estate appraisals are tied to the date of death.
-See our full guide on how long appraisals are good for .
+Insurers, tax advisers, attorneys, and courts may apply different timing expectations.
+See the guide on how long appraisals are good for .

 • Can I use the same appraisal for insurance and tax purposes?
 Generally no. Insurance requires replacement-value framing while tax requires fair-market-value framing.
 These are different valuation bases and can produce significantly different conclusions.
 Plan for separate reports if both apply.

 • What do I do if my insurer rejects my appraisal?
 Ask the insurer for specific reasons and required changes.
-Common issues include missing intended-use statements, insufficient photo documentation, or report age.
-Request a revision from your appraiser and resubmit.
+Common issues include missing intended-use statements, insufficient photo documentation, wrong value basis, or report age.
+Ask the appraiser whether a revision or new report is appropriate.

 • Where should I store my original appraisal report?
 Store the original in a fireproof safe or safety deposit box.
 Keep encrypted digital copies in a secure cloud service.
 Share copies only with authorized parties (insurer, attorney, CPA) and maintain a version log.